-While Trump rages, McConnell says he would have to hold Senate impeachment trial
+Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach

 “In my mind, it’s several weeks,” House Judiciary Committee member David Cicilline told reporters last week.
 “He has already admitted that he contacted a foreign leader and discussed with him ginning up a fake story about one of his political opponents.”

-Last Friday, the House Foreign Affairs Committee issued a subpoena to Secretary of State Mike Pompeo for documents related to the Ukraine scandal.
+Last Friday, the House Foreign Affairs Committee issued a subpoena to Pompeo for documents related to the Ukraine scandal.
 House Democrats also have sought material from the White House and Justice Department.

 Schiff said any effort by Trump to stonewall the probe could be used to impeach him for obstructing Congress.